nam-vuhoang/qoco-challenge/README.md

 This proof-of-concept project provides the backend and frontend services for visualizing aircraft flights and maintenance work packages in a timeline component.
 The backend is built with NestJS, TypeORM, and TypeScript.
 The frontend is built with Vite, React, and TypeScript.
 Data is stored in a PostgreSQL database.
 The services are containerized using Docker and can be easily set up using Docker Compose.

-This project was assigned to me by **QOCO** as a job seeker challenge.
+This project was assigned to me by a company as a job seeker challenge, but it is no longer used as such (that's why I am publishing it now).
 This document describes how to install and use the web application and explains the various aspects of how I approached and solved this challenge.

 ## Content